Student PIRC Packet (pdf)

 The Public Interest Resource Center (PIRC) helps students engage in public interest work by providing information and resources about placement opportunities.

-Every year, close to 100 students are honored at graduation with pro bono distinction.
-In addition, students are honored for their distinguished service at the student awards ceremony and at the annual PIRC Reception.
+Every year Delaware Law students are honored at graduation with pro bono distinction.
 Local and state bar association receptions also are given to honor students’ pro bono services.

 - Ryan Cicoski Class of 2010

 Director: Catherine Zwolak Kilian, Esquire